You can use a firmware password as a security measure to make sure your Mac can only start up from your startup disk.

 Only Apple Retail Stores or Apple Authorized Service Providers can unlock computers protected by a firmware password if you can't remember the firmware password you set.

 If you forget your firmware password, schedule a service appointment with an Apple Retail Store or Apple Authorized Service Provider.
-If you plan to visit an Apple Retail Store, make a reservation (available only in some countries).
+If you plan to visit an Apple Retail Store, make a reservation (available only in some countries and regions).
 Bring your proof of purchase (original receipt or invoice) with you.